TrashUwU/PokeAssistant/README.md

 Same as above, type `OWNER` in the Key section and paste your account ID in the Value section.
 Then click `Add new Secret`.

-Premium Users: Same as above, type `ROLE` in the Key section and paste a Role Name or Role ID in the Value section.
-Then click `Add new Secret`.
-The bot will ping the role if a rare Pokemon Spawns.

 ![](https://cdn.discordapp.com/attachments/806194434117992499/831071426491449355/10.png)
 (Mobile users will click green **play** button to run)